beehover/dependence_free_rl/docs/rl_algo_description.md

 # Example
 Look into [//apps/bin_packing/bin_packing.h](../apps/bin_packing/bin_packing.h)
-for how the bin packing study uses these interfacts.
+for how the bin packing study uses these interfaces.